vanhoangkha/Networking-fundamentals/Day47_QoS_VoiceLan.md

 QoS QUEUING

-- If a Mạng DEVICE receives messages FASTER than it can FORWARD them out of the appropriate Giao diện, the MESSAGES are placed in the QUEUE
+- If a Network DEVICE receives messages FASTER than it can FORWARD them out of the appropriate Interface, the MESSAGES are placed in the QUEUE
-- By Mặc định, the QUEUED MESSAGES will be FORWARDED in a FIRST IN FIRST OUT (FIFO) manner
+- By Default, the QUEUED MESSAGES will be FORWARDED in a FIRST IN FIRST OUT (FIFO) manner
     - Message will be SENT in the ORDER they are RECEIVED
 - If the QUEUE is FULL, new PACKETS will be DROPPED
 - The is called *tail drop*